marviN310/Box-Office-Prediction/README.md

 + Age Rating (using MPAA rating system)
 + Budget in Mio $

-We choose as the prediction algorithm a simple **XGBoost** regressor.
+We choose as the prediction algorithm a **XGBoost** regressor and finetuned the hyperparameters using GridSearchCV.
 Since the number of observations of our data is not big, we evaluate the model using *Cross-Fold-Validation with* 5 folds.
 Because of the high skewness of the Box-Office variable, our performance metric is the *MAE* (Mean Absolute Error).

-+ The MAE of the 5 folds has a mean of approx. 75.61 Mio $ and a standard deviation of approx. 7.5 Mio $
++ The MAE of the 5 folds has a mean of approx. 67 Mio $ and a standard deviation of approx. 6 Mio $

 ## Streamlit application
 We then build a streamlit application trained on the whole 1979 movies.